rosselli/design-patterns-implemented.concepts/patterns/creational/singleton/readme.md

 # Singleton

-+ To have **only one instance of this object in the application that will handle all calls**.
++ It has **only one instance of this object in the application that will handle all calls**.

 + _There can only be **one president of a country at a time**.
 The same president has to be brought to action, whenever duty calls.
 President here is singleton.
 In other words, ensures that only one object of a particular class is ever created._